• Skip to main content

 A thermometer in a chicken breast reading above 165 degrees when finished cooking through.

-Step 5 - When it reaches 165°, let your chicken rest in the skillet on the stovetop for 10 minutes before slicing.
 This will allow the juices to cool slightly and redistribute, and not run out of the meat when you slice it.

 The finished chicken breast cooked in a cast iron skillet.

 Step 6 - Slice your chicken off the bone, and then slice it, chop it, or shred it with your hands or 2 forks, depending on what you plan to use it for.
-Make sure to pull all meat from the bone, some of it you won't be able to neatly slice.
-The bones can be frozen and saved to make chicken stock.

 Slicing a chicken breast on a cutting board with seared crispy skin.

-What To Do with Cast Iron Skillet Chicken
+Ways to Use Cast Iron Skillet Chicken

 • Chicken Salad - Cooked and cooled chicken is perfect for Chicken Salad with Grapes and Apples, or Curry Chicken Salad, a delicious meal prep lunch!